neothXT/SwiftNet/README.md

     //... and prepare callbackPublisher to handle authorization callbacks var callbackPublisher: AnyPublisher<AccessTokenConvertible?, Error>? {
         try?
-CNProvider<TodosEndpoint>().publisher(for: .token, responseType: CNAccessToken?.self).asAccessTokenConvertible()
+SNProvider<TodosEndpoint>().publisher(for: .token, responseType: SNAccessToken?.self).asAccessTokenConvertible()
     }
 }
 ```

 See?
 Easy peasy!
 Keep in mind that your token model has to conform to `AccessTokenConvertible`.

-### CNConfig properties and methods
+### SNConfig properties and methods

 - `pinningModes` - turns on/off SSL and Certificate pinning.
 Available options are `.ssl`, `.certificate` or both.
 - `sitesExcludedFromPinning` - list of website addresses excluded from SSL/Certificate pinning check
 - `defaultJSONDecoder` - use this property to set globally your custom JSONDecoder
 - `defaultAccessTokenStrategy` - global strategy for storing access tokens.
 Available options are `.global` and `.custom(String)`.
-- `keychainInstance` - keychain instance used by CombineNetworking to store/fetch access tokens from Apple's Keychain.
+- `keychainInstance` - keychain instance used by SwiftNet to store/fetch access tokens from Apple's Keychain.
 If not provided, safe storage will be turned off (more info below)
 - `accessTokenStorage` - an instance of an object implementing AccessTokenStorage protocol.
 It's used to manipulate access token.
-By default it uses built-in `CNStorage`.
+By default it uses built-in `SNStorage`.
 To use different storage, provide your own instance.
 - `accessTokenErrorCodes` - array containing error codes that should trigger access token refresh action.
 Default: [401].

 ### Access Token Strategies

-CombineNetworking allows you to specify access token strategies globally as well as individually for each endpoint.
-You can specify your strategy by setting it for `CNConfig.defaultAccessTokenStrategy` or inside your `Endpoint` by setting value for field `accessTokenStrategy`.
+    SwiftNet allows you to specify access token strategies globally as well as individually for each endpoint.
+You can specify your strategy by setting it for `SNConfig.defaultAccessTokenStrategy` or inside your `Endpoint` by setting value for field `accessTokenStrategy`.
 Available options are:
 - `.global` - uses global label to store access token
 - `.custom(String)` - with this option you can specify your own label to store access token and use it among as many endpoints as you wish

-Thanks to access token strategy being set both globally (via `CNConfig`) and individually (inside `Endpoint`), you can mix different strategies in your app!
+Thanks to access token strategy being set both globally (via `SNConfig`) and individually (inside `Endpoint`), you can mix different strategies in your app!

 ### Access Token manipulations